Youth and Adult Training

 -

 A second week allows time to move beyond just learning the maneuvers to demonstrating them consistently.
 There is also the advantage of more weather flexibility.
-Given that progressing in sailing skills is weather dependent a 2-week program helps to ensure that there is still lots of water sailing time with a greater variety of wind and water conditions.
+Given that progressing in sailing skills is weather dependent registering for a second week helps to ensure that there is still lots of water sailing time with a greater variety of wind and water conditions.

 -

-For those looking to move beyond just "trying" sailing to actually becoming a confident, independent, or competitive sailor, the 2-week option is considered standard.
+For those looking to move beyond just "trying" sailing to actually becoming a confident, independent, or competitive sailor, registering for 2 weeks is considered standard.

 -

-We are offering two sailing 2-week camps during the two weeks July 27 – August 7, a Beginner Sailing camp and an Intermediate Sailing camp.
+We are offering a 2-week sailing camp during the two weeks July 27 – August 7.
+The Beginner Sailing 2 camp, August 3 - 7, can also be taken following any of the other Beginner Sailing camps.
 Please note that there is no camp on the holiday Monday.

 -